fyrox-book/fyrox-book.github.io/src/scene/tilemap.md

 ## How to Create

+A tile map comes in two pieces: A `TileMap` node that can be added to a scene, and a `TileSet` resource that holds the data required to render each tile.

+Tiles in a tile set are organized into pages.
+Each page has a position on a 2D grid along with all the other pages in the tile set, and each page contains another 2D grid where the tiles are arranged.
+Pages and tiles can be positioned anywhere on their grids according to whatever organizational principles you please.
+The chosen position for each tile becomes its handle, called a `TileDefinitionHandle`, and this handle is what will be stored in the tile map to determine how to render the tiles.

+Here is an example handle: `(0,2):(-3,5)`.
+This handle means that the tile is on the page at coordinates (0,2) and the tile data is at (-3,5) within that page's grid.

+Tile set pages come in multiple varieties depending on what data will be stored in each grid cell of the page.

+* **Atlas:** An atlas page renders all of its tiles using a single shared material that acts as a sprite sheet.
+  The material starts at the upper-left corner of tile (0,-1) and extends down into negative-y cells and right into positive-x cells.
+Any tiles that you add to an atlas page will be rendered with their UV-coordinates based on their position on the page relative to the material.
+* **Freeform:** A freeform page is a collection of tiles with their own independent materials and UV-coordinate positions.
+  Unlike an atlas page, the positions of tiles in a freeform page does not matter, but each tile needs to have its material and UV-coordinates specified manually.
+Tile UV-coordinates are measured in pixels of the texture, not from 0.0 to 1.0.
+* **Transform:** A transform set page stores handles to tiles on other pages and represents how tiles may be flipped or rotated.
+The page is divided into 2x4 sets of cells.
+Within each set, the left 2x2 cells hold tiles that may be transformed into each other by 90-degree rotations.
+The right 2x2 cells represent same tiles horizontally mirrored.
+  The tile set resource can search its transform pages to convert any handle into the handle of a flipped or rotated version of the tile.
+* **Animation:** In the future there may be animation pages that store sequences of handles that will cause the tile map to animate by moving through the sequences over time.

+Once we have a tile set resource, we can create a tile map node and set its `tile_set` field to point to our resource.
+Then we can fill the tile map node with the handles for whatever tiles we want to render.

 As usual, there are two major ways of creating a tile map - via code or via the editor.
 Code-based approach is ideal for procedural worlds, while the editor-based approach is good for hand-crafted worlds.